Prosumma/CoreDataQueryInterface/README.md

 // etc.
 ```

-The ability to store and reuse queries without specifying a managed object context up front is one of the great advantages of CDQI.
+The ability to store and reuse queries without specifying a managed object context up front is one of the great advantages of CDQI, making it possible to create a library of reusable queries.

 ## Status